-This book has been used at Redeemer University College, Dordt College, Calvin College and other schools as a text for capstone CS courses.
+This book has been used at Calvin College, Dordt College, Bethel University, The King's University, and other schools as a text for capstone CS and engineering courses.
 These courses make use of the book to help provide a biblical framework for approaching issues in the discipline.
-Other resources are consulted alongside the book to provide further background on specific issues such as intellectual property, privacy, ethics, freedom of speech, artificial intelligence, as well as computer crimes, risks and failures.
+Other resources are consulted alongside the book to provide further background on specific issues such as intellectual property, privacy, ethics, freedom of speech, artificial intelligence, automation, as well as computer crimes, risks and failures.
 Some references that provide further information on issues like these include books such as A Gift of Fire and Blown to Bits.

 Here are some resources for instructors using the book which may be helpful: